GenomicsMachineLearning/MMCCI/docs/source/api/mmcci.an.pathway_subset.rst

 ﻿mmcci.an.pathway\_subset
 ========================

-.. currentmodule:: mmcci
+.. currentmodule:: mmcci.an

-.. autofunction:: an.pathway_subset
+.. autofunction:: pathway_subset